TF-Hafnium/hafnium/docs/StyleGuide.md

 *   No self-modifying code.
 *   Build targets should include all the direct dependencies for their sources, where possible, rather than relying on transitive dependencies.

+## Logging

+Hafnium uses the same log levels as Arm Trusted Firmware.
+There are 5 log levels, in order of severity:

+1.  `ERROR`

+    Use this only for cases that there is an error in the hypervisor itself, perhaps caused by a coding error, bad configuration, unexpected hardware behaviour or a malformed manifest.
+Errors should not be logged during normal operation, even in case of a buggy or malicious VM.

+2.  `NOTICE`

+    Use this sparingly for important messages which should be logged even in production builds because they will be useful for debugging.
+This is a suitable level to use for events which may indicate a bug in a VM.

+3.  `WARNING`

+    Use this for warnings which are important to developers but can generally be ignored in production.

+4.  `INFO`

+    Use this to provide extra information that is helpful for developers.

+5.  `VERBOSE`

+    Use this to provide even more information which may be helpful when tracing through execution in detail, such as when debugging test failures.
+This is the only level which should include any sensitive data.

+Logging is done with the `dlog_*` macros, e.g. `dlog_info`.
+These accept printf-style format strings and arguments.

+The log level of a build is controlled by the `log_level` argument defined in [`BUILDCONFIG.gn`](../build/BUILDCONFIG.gn).
+This defaults to `INFO` for debug builds and tests, meaning that all levels except `VERBOSE` will be logged.
+It is recommended to set the log level to `NOTICE` for production builds, to reduce binary size and log spam.